-To compute the race school readiness gaps, we regress the standardized outcome score (\hat{Y}i^) on a vector of indicator variables for the racial groups (white is the reference group), using the appropriate sample weights.
-The regression coefficients from this model represent the racial school readiness gaps; we obtain standard errors using paired jackknife replication.
+To compute the racial school readiness gaps, we regress the standardized outcome score $(\hat{Y}i^)$ on a vector of indicator variables for the racial groups (white is the reference group).
+The regression coefficients from this model represent the racial school readiness gaps.
+In estimating both income and race gaps, we use the appropriate sample weights and paired jackknife replication in Stata 13.0 in order to produce correct standard errors.

 Reliability disattenuation.
-Although standardizing the outcome scores solves the primary problems of the comparability of gaps measured with different instruments and in non-interval scale metrics, measurement error in outcome scores will tend to inflate the variance of the test score distributions, thereby inflating σ^2 and biasing the estimated gaps toward zero.
-In addition, measurement error in the income measure will further attenuate the income gap estimates.
-In order to correct gap estimates for measurement error, we multiply each gap estimate by where r_i is the reliability of the instrument and r_g is the reliability of the gap (income or race).
+Although standardizing the outcome scores solves the primary problems of the comparability of gaps measured with different instruments, measurement error in outcome scores will tend to inflate the variance of the test score distributions, thereby biasing the estimated gaps toward zero.
+Measurement error in the income measure will further attenuate the income gap estimates.
+In order to correct gap estimates and standard errors for measurement error, we multiply each gap estimate and standard error by where $r_i$ is the reliability of the instrument and $r_g$ is the reliability of the gap (income or race).
 We use $r_g = 0.86$ for income reliability (Marquis, Marquis, & Polich, 1986; Reardon, 2011) and $r_g = 1$ for race reliability (assuming race is measured without error).
-For r_i we use instrument reliabilities as reported in the ECLS technical reports (Snow, et al., 2009; Tourangeau, et al., 2001; Tourangeau, et al., 2013).
+For $r_i$ we use instrument reliabilities as reported in the ECLS technical reports (Snow, et al., 2009; Tourangeau, et al., 2001; Tourangeau, et al., 2013).
 Table 1 provides information regarding the reliability of the instruments used in each of the studies.
-This reliability disattenuation yields estimates of the true gaps, and eliminates any bias in the trend that may arise from differential reliability of the tests.
+This reliability disattenuation yields estimates of the true gaps (and scales their standard errors appropriately), and eliminates any bias in the trend that may arise from differential reliability of the tests.